pulumi/docs/content/blog/announcing-dependency-caching-deployments/index.md

 2. If a cache already exists, Pulumi will reuse those dependencies, bypassing the need to install them from scratch.
 3. If a cache does not exist, or if dependencies have changed, Pulumi will manage the cache to be used for subsequent deployments.

 The end result?
-Faster, more efficient deployments that get your infrastructure changes deployed more quickly.
+Faster, more efficient deployments to push out infrastructure changes quickly.

 ## How to enable dependency caching